 Trail Harnesses

 A harness is non-negotiable for trail hiking.
-Collars can snag on branches, and a strong pull near a ledge with a collar could injure your dog's neck.
-Here are our top picks for the trail.
+Collars catch on stray branches.
+If your dog pulls near a steep drop, a collar could do serious damage to their neck.
+Here are my top trail picks.

 Ruffwear Front Range Harness

-Our overall favorite harness doubles as an excellent hiking option.
-The padded chest and belly panels prevent chafing over long distances, and the back leash attachment point gives you a natural walking position on narrow trails.
+My overall favorite harness doubles as an excellent hiking option.
+The padded chest and belly panels prevent chafing over long distances.
+The back leash attachment gives you a natural walking position.
+Maple wore this for six months of intense scrambling, and the stitching still holds up.

 Buy the Ruffwear Front Range on Amazon